 As an example, let’s consider a hypothetical production line that is collecting data on a filling station and packing station.
 Using Evocon’s cloud-based dashboard, we created the widgets below, showing several charts for the filling station.

 With a glance, we can easily see the causes of downtime.
 In this case, “Uncommented” was the culprit, which might seem like a dead end.
 In fact, it has told us that our first problem to work on will be improving the commenting process utilized by machine operators.

 To further the example, we will remove “uncommented” from the machine breakdown causes shown in the chart.
 This is useful because it makes the resulting information on the dashboard more actionable.

 While our unit of measure is time, it is a simple exercise to understand the value of these losses.
 We do this by multiplying the cost per hour to run the line by the amount of downtime per cause, allowing us to quantify the value of the improvement opportunity that exists.

-As you can see, today’s best in class OEE solutions include built-in visualisations tools and interactive features, that allow you to drill down into and interact with the data.
-So, to get the most out of your live OEE data, begin by visualising it.
+As you can see, today’s best in class OEE solutions include built-in visualizations tools and interactive features that allow you to drill down into and interact with the data.
+So, to get the most out of your live OEE data, begin by visualizing it.

 2. Begin working on displaying live OEE data on the shop floor

 Displaying live OEE data on the shop floor is particularly beneficially to machine operators.
 Though it also benefits others in production, such as team leaders, supervisors, maintenance technicians, and managers.